For one month I digitally teamed up with like-minded spirits for a Mandarin learning challenge. This is what I learned.

 He’s a keen observerand a brilliant listener.
 He knows what to ask at the right moment.

 Not only his Mandarin is fluent, he also knows a lot about Chinese history and culture.
-This is demonstrated in his interviews as well as in his selection of topics, Ruben visits places many Chinese never heard of.
+This is demonstrated in his interviews as well as in his selection of topics and filming areas.

 He captures unusual places, people and situations like hospitals, circus artists and vanishing minorities.